Petr Fiala: Political views

-A conservative, he holds soft Eurosceptic views, and opposes political extremism and populism.
+A conservative, he holds soft Eurosceptic views, and says that he opposes "political extremism" and "populism".
 He opposes same-sex marriage as he stated in his book.
+Numerous Czech-based firms have called on Fiala to approve LGBT marriage.
+Fiala is a staunch supporter of Israel.

 In August 2016, Fiala stated that "radical Islam is at war with Europe" and that the European Union should not accept migrants who pose a risk.
 He opposed the withdrawal of Czech soldiers from the war in Afghanistan.
 Fiala expressed opposition to Russian and Chinese involvement in the construction of the new unit of the Dukovany Nuclear Power Plant.
 He also claimed that human impact on climate change is "not entirely clear", which was met with criticism and accusations of populism from environmental experts.